HUNG LABORATORY

 Izzy Encapera

-Izzy is a freshman psychology major from Wichita, KS.
-She is working in the lab as a part of the FYRE program.
+Izzy is a sophomore psychology major from Wichita, KS.
+She worked in the lab as a part of the FYRE program and continues as a research associate in the lab.
 In her free time, she enjoys photography, embroidery, and going to antique malls to find vintage teacups for her collection.
 Her favorite organisms are Virginia opossums (Didelphis virginiana).

 Austin Hill